IFRCGo/cbs/Source/VolunteerReporting/Web.Frontend/README.md

 ```

 ## Development

-...
+### Hot Module Reloading
+In many cases, changes in the React components should automatically be available on the page without having to reload the page.

+### Common React Components
+A set of common React components and Sass style is located under `Source/Navigation/Web.Common` and it is shared among all the Bounded Contexts.
+When installing locally, NPM will compile the sources from Web.Common as a local dependency (`@ifrc-cbs/common-react-ui`), using Babel.

+This will happen automatically, but it's important to note that if you modify the source folder (`src`) in the Web.Common module, you will need to run `npm install` again to re-compile it.

 ## End-to-end Testing
-This project has support for writing automated UI tests using [Nightwath.js](http://nightwatchjs.org) - an easy to use Node.js based end-to-end testing framework
+The project has support for writing automated UI tests using [Nightwath.js](http://nightwatchjs.org) - an easy to use Node.js based end-to-end testing framework
 using the Webdriver API or Selenium.

 ### Running the tests